OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 2. Are there locally-developed indices that capture social or ecological resilience?
 Is there information about how each region in your study area are implementing or enforcing the laws?
 3. Evaluate the resilience measures are included in the global assessment.
 Are all of them relevant?
 Are there local data that can be substituted in the place of global data?
 Are there resilience measures that should be excluded entirely?
 4. Assign the resilience measure to the appropriate goal.
 Since resilience measures are in response to pressures that have a weight rank of 2 or 3 effect on a certain goal, determining which goals ecological and social resilience measures effect follows the same pattern as the pressures matrix.
 For goal-specific resilience measures, assign the resilience measure to the appropriate goal.
-5. Prepare each resilience data layer only after steps 1-6 are completed.
+5. Prepare each resilience data layer as described in the **Formatting Data for the Toolbox** section only after steps 1-4 are completed.
 In addition to the proper formatting for the Toolbox, resilience data must be rescaled (normalized) on a unitless scale from 0 - 1.
 You will have to determine how to rescale the data, whether it is based on the highest value in the data range or other methods.

 #### Including resilience measures from global assessments